ronkok/Hurmet/docs/Why-Hurmet.md

 Need to make a change?
 No problem.
 Re-define a variable with a new value.
 Hurmet will immediately recalculate all the dependencies.

+## Reason #5: Chatbot Coordination

+Hurmet makes it easy to co-author with a chatbot.
+Hurmet’s native file format is Markdown, a light-weight markup format.
+Chatbots know Markdown well.
+Just tell your chatbot to write its work in Markdown.
+Then copy it and invoke the **M▾|Paste from Markdown** command.